algofairness/BlackBoxAuditing/README.md

-# Black Box Auditing
+# Black Box Auditing and Certifying and Removing Disparate Impact

 This repository contains a sample implementation of Gradient Feature Auditing (GFA) meant to be generalizable to most datasets.
 For more information on the repair process, see our paper on [Certifying and Removing Disparate Impact](http://arxiv.org/abs/1412.3756).
-For information on the full auditing process, see our paper on [Auditing Black-box Models by Obscuring Features](http://arxiv.org/abs/1602.07043).
+For information on the full auditing process, see our paper on [Auditing Black-box Models for Indirect Influence](http://arxiv.org/abs/1602.07043).

+# License

+This code is licensed under an [Apache 2.0](https://www.apache.org/licenses/LICENSE-2.0.html) license.

+# Certifying and Removing Disparate Impact

+If all you want to do is run the data repair described in [Certifying and Removing Disparate Impact](http://arxiv.org/abs/1412.3756), you should be able to do that without the installation steps described below.
+To repair data with respect to a single (e.g., protected) attribute, use the `repair.py` file.
+Running `python repair.py` will tell you the arguments the script takes.

+# Black Box Auditing

-To run GFA on a dataset, use the `main.py` file.
+To run GFA on a dataset (as in [Auditing Black-box Models for Indirect Influence](http://arxiv.org/abs/1602.07043)), use the `main.py` file.
 The top few lines of that file dictate what machine-learning technique is to be used (the "model factory"), what dataset should be loaded (the "experiment"), and what the response-feature of the data-set is.
 You also may specify certain dataset features to ignore in the training/auditing process, as well as which "measurers" you would like to use for GFA.

-To repair data with respect to a single (e.g., protected) attribute, use the `repair.py` file.
-Running `python repair.py` will tell you the arguments the script takes.

-# Creating a New "Experiment" / Using a New Dataset
+## Creating a New "Experiment" / Using a New Dataset

 Each "Experiment" should reside in the `experiments` directory as a separate module; each such module should have a load_data method prescribed in the `__init__.py` file (refer to `experiments/sample/__init__.py` for an example).
 This `load_data` method should return a tuple containing (in order) the headers, training set, and test set for the experiment.

-# Testing Code Changes
+## Testing Code Changes

 All tests should be run from the main project directory.
 To make this process easier, a `run_test_suite.sh` file has been included (which can be run with bash via: `bash ./run_test_suite.sh`) in order to run all available tests at once.